shantipriyap/Odia-NLP-Resource-Catalog/README.md

 # A Catalog for Odia Language NLP Resources
 The purpose of this catalog is to provide a one-stop solution for the researchers looking for Odia NLP resources.
 This is a collective effort and any contribution to enriching Odia NLP resource are welcome.
 All contributors are listed on the <a href="https://github.com/shantipriyap/Odia-NLP-Resource-Catalog/blob/master/CONTRIBUTORS.md">CONTRIBUTOR</a> list.

+## NLP Repositories
+* <a href="http://tdil-dc.in/index.php?lang=en">TDIL</a> : It contains language application, resources, and tools for Indian languages including Odia.
+It contains many language application, resources, and tools for Odia such as Odia terminology application, Odia language search engine, wordnet, English-Odia parallel text corpus, English-Odia machine assisted translation, text-to-speech software, and many more.

 ## Text Corpora

 ### Parallel Translation Corpus